DrooLTU/dockerised-airflow-and-dbt-core/README.md

 	@dag(dag_id=dag_id, start_date=START, schedule_interval='*/10 * * * *', catchup=False)
 	def  cmc_api_etl():
 ```
-One dag per symbol in the list, so if there's a need to add more coins to keep track of it's as simple as adding it's symbol to the list.
-Of course there's many ways to improve even this small feature with Variables or reading from .env file and so on.
-For simplicity I just chose to have a hardcoded list.
+One DAG is created for each symbol in the list.
+If there's a need to add more coins to keep track of, it's as simple as adding their symbols to the list.
+While there are various ways to enhance this feature, such as using Airflow Variables or reading from a .env file, for simplicity, I opted for a hardcoded list.

-The interval is set to 10 minutes as I didn't want to run out of free API calls and can be reduced if there's a need of more frequent data - purchase of API plan can arise as free plan gives 10000 calls per month.
+The interval is set to 10 minutes to avoid exceeding free API call limits.
+If more frequent data is required, the interval can be reduced, but keep in mind that purchasing an API plan may become necessary, as the free plan allows for 10,000 calls per month.

-Even though it's possible to pass multiple symbols in one call, I thought this can serve as an example for dynamic dag setup and also gives more control via the Airflow web panel.
+Although it's possible to pass multiple symbols in one call, I chose to set up individual DAGs for each symbol.
+This decision serves as an example of dynamic DAG setup and provides more control through the Airflow web panel.

 ## dbt
-Let's dive into the dbt models, some of the concepts, and how to debug it faster without having to run it through Airflow.
+We step into the dbt models, some of the concepts, and how to debug it faster without having to run it through Airflow.

 ### The layers